commercetools/ui-kit/philosophy/FORMS.md

 This works for most cases, but we never get to see the original value entered by the user as the value gets parsed first.
 We either see a valid number or an empty string.
 This means we can't differntiate between `-0` and `0`.
 We also don't know wheter a user entered `9,8` (with a comma) or `9.8` (with a dot) as we will see the number `9.8` either way.
 We also can't differentiate between the user entering `00001` and `1.000`.
 We will see `1` in both cases.
 We also can't distinguish between `2e3` and `2000` as both are converted to `2000`.
 We also can't distinguish between the invalid `4e`, just `e` and an empty input - as we'll be called with `""` for all invalid values.

 The examples above were just for Google Chrome which prevents typing non-numbers.
-In Firefox it's possible to enter any string into `<input type="text" />` input elements.
+In Firefox it's possible to enter any string into `<input type="number" />` input elements.
 So it could happen that a user enters "hello" into a numeric input - and our Form thinks the user entered nothing, as Firefox will call `onChange` with an event holding an empty string.

 Something to be aware of is that our forms can't distinguish between an empty value and an invalid value in those cases.
 It might happen that our form state holds an empty string while the input is actually currently displaying an invalid value.
 You can play around with it in [this CodeSandbox](https://codesandbox.io/s/69rxm1413).